BabylonJS/OldDocumentationSite/content/generals/Essentials/A_Babylon.js_Primer.md

 ## Hey, you made it! ##

 You are finally at the bottom of this tutorial.
 It was a long, but fun trip, wasn't it?
 Things will be easy from now on.
-The next tutorial in the Playpen Series tutorials... is about building a very basic scene.
+The next tutorial in the Playpen Series how_to... is about building a very basic scene.
 I think it will be quite easy and fast, for you.
 You have graduated from tutorial #0... this tutorial.
 You are already a Babylon.js expert.